dabr-ca/infra/README.md

 This repository contains Terraform code for [dabr.ca](https://dabr.ca/), a microblogging site powered by [Pleroma](https://pleroma.social/).

+In the event that the administrator of dabr.ca is unable to fulfil their responsibilities, anyone interested can use this repo to set up as a successor.
+If you want to run your own instance, you may need to do a find-and-replace for hard-coded values such as domain names.

 ## Setup

 1. Have an AWS account ready.